 6. This Is The Cost Of Building A 6 Bedroom House In Kenya

 Building a 6-bedroom house in Kenya costs 60,000 to 80,000 per square meter on average.
 That said, the average cost of a standard 6 bedroom quoted above shall not apply to your personal planned project.
-Your six-bedroom house shall cost more or less than 70,000 shillings per square meter to build taking into account your specific custom needs and plan for the house.
+Your six-bedroom house shall cost more or less than 70,000 shillings per square meter to build, considering your specific custom needs and plan for the house.

-There are many factors in play when it comes to building a house in Kenya.
-These factors shall either lower or increase the total cost of building your 6-bedroom house in Kenya.
-A six-bedroom house is a heavy construction project considering a large amount of input in terms of materials, land, and labor needed.
+Many factors are in play when building a house in Kenya.
+These factors shall either lower or increase the cost of building your 6-bedroom house in Kenya.
+A six-bedroom house is a heavy construction project considering a large amount of input in materials, land, and labour needed.

-Depending on the design, style, size, labor, location, and many other factors, the total cost of construction might go high or low from our quoted figure above.
-Let us explore these factors and variations in detail to help you come up with a fine personal cost for building your 6-bedroom house in Kenya.
+Depending on the design, style, size, labour, location, and many other factors, the total construction cost might go high or low to our quoted figure above.
+Let us explore these factors and variations to help you develop an acceptable personal cost for building your 6-bedroom house in Kenya.

 A Breakdown Of Costs Of Constructing In Kenya